mandysack/DeepLearningAnalyticsProject/README.md

 # Information on the data:
 The dataset used is caverlee-2011 from the website https://botometer.iuni.iu.edu/bot-repository/datasets.html <br>
 Reference: Lee, Kyumin, Brian David Eoff, and James Caverlee.
 "Seven Months with the Devils: A Long-Term Study of Content Polluters on Twitter."
 ICWSM.
 2011.

-# Attribute Information:
-The data has already seperated data by bot, referred to as a "Content Polluter", and a not bot referred to as a "Legitimate User".

-There has been a column added to the datasets labeled "Bad User" to identify this attribute prior to merging the datasets.

-Bad User:
-1 - Content Polluter
-0 - Legitimate User

-# 5 Features:
-NumberOfFollowings <br>
-NumberOfFollowers <br>
-NumberOfTweets <br>
-LengthOfScreenName <br>
-LengthOfDescriptionInUserProfile <br>

-3 non-numeric features we're removed during the data cleasing as they did not provide information that would assist in proper classification <br>
-UserID <br>
-CreatedAt <br>
-CollectedAt <br>